Core Concepts

 Static Routes

-To create a new page in your Maudit project, create a struct and implement the Page trait for it, adding the #[route] attribute to the struct definition with the path of the route as an argument.
-The path can be any Rust expression, as long as it returns a String.
+To create a new page in your Maudit project, create a struct and implement the Route trait for it, adding the #[route] attribute to the struct definition with the path of the route as an argument.
+The path can be any Rust expression, as long as its value can be converted to String. (i.e. .to_string() will be called on it)

 #[route("/hello-world")]